ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ![](img/ssr-winner-badge.jpeg "SSR winner badge")

 *The winner may ask for equivalent prizes, such as osu!supporter tag, and/or gift cards; however this needs to be discussed with the organisers due to taxes in factor.
-Prize pool was provided by ::{ flag=VN }:: [Lott](https://osu.ppy.sh/users/13821222).*
+Prize pool was provided by ::{ flag=VN }:: ::Lott::{ user-id=13821222 }.*

 ## Organisation